panu-kangas/pokedex_app/README.md

 ⚠️ **Note**
 1. This project is currently under development and may be missing planned features or polish.
-2. The application might load slowly at first due to the backend being hosted on Render's free tier, which can cause initial cold starts.
+2. The Pokédex App is not optimized for mobile devices at the moment.

 ---